Welcome to Kulanu Canada!

 Kulanu Communities: From the hidden Jews of Ethiopia, to the returning Jews of Southern Italy, to newlu converted Jews from Guatemala or those emerging in Ghana, Communities choose if they wish assistance and tell us what they need.
 Examples:

-Some partner communities are returning to their Jewish roots, such as the B’nei Anousim, whose ancestors were forced to convert to Christianity in Spain, Portugal, and Italy Since the 15th century some have continued to practice Judaism in secret.
-Today their descendants can be found across the Spanish and Portuguese speaking world, in Southern Italy and in Southwest of the USA.
-It is not unreasonable to estimate that there are several million Anousim, as people find their historical roots and search out their Jewish identity.
+Some partner communities are returning to their Jewish roots, such as the B’nei Anousim, whose ancestors were forced to convert to Christianity in Spain, Portugal, and Italy since the 15th century.
+Some have continued to practice Judaism in secret.
+Today, their descendants can be found across the Spanish and Portuguese speaking world, in Southern Italy and in the Southwestern United States.
+It is not unreasonable to estimate that there are several million Anousim, as people find their historical roots and seek out their Jewish identity.

 Isolated Communities, almost forgotten in time and place